JCKE/CMPUT275_Project/README.md

 Our version will be 4-players, with 2 teams of 2.
 One player on each team opperates from the Arduino side, and the other 2 players opperate from the PyGame side.
 The idea is that the PyGame players will fight as per usual, but only start with a small number of units.
 To make more, they must use resources; this is where the Arduino side comes into play.
 The Arduino players will do the resource collecting on a separate map.
 What makes this concept interesting is that while it is one team's turn on the PyGame side, it is the opposite team's turn on the Arduino side.
 Once a PyGame player ends their turn, whatever resources were collected by the opposing player will be sent to that player's team mate.
 This means the PyGame player must finish his moves as fast as possible and hit 'End Turn' before his opponent on the Arduino side can collect a lot of resources.
 To keep it from getting stale, the players could swap roles with their team mate every once in a while.

 Changes on the PyGame side include:
-- Adding a 'create units' screen at the beginning of the turn
+- Adding a 'create units' side panel
 - Making a 'home base' where the units created will spawn
 - Communication to the Arduino client and a resource exchange system between turns
 - Create two other home base types: one builds water units and the other air units while the home base will build land units